JuanPabloDiaz/freeForGeeks/README.md

 - [Render API](https://docs.render.com/api) provides a public REST API for managing your services and other resources programmatically. ⭐ [GitHub](https://github.com/renderinc)
 - [Colab](https://colab.research.google.com) is a free Jupyter notebook (Python) environment that requires no setup and runs entirely in the cloud.
 It includes free GPU and TPU.

-<h6>Documentation Tools</h6>

-- [API Toolkit](https://apitoolkit.io) - All the tools you need to fully understand what's going on in your APIs and Backends.
-With automatic API contract validation and monitoring.
-The free plan covers servers with up to 20,000 requests per month.

 <h6>Webhooks</h6>